Yashi-9/Hardware-Sales-Insights/README.md

 - **Key Visuals:**

 1. Implemented RFM (Recency, Frequency, Monetary) analysis to segment customers based on their purchasing behavior.
+Each customer is scored on a scale of 1 (lowest) to 5 (highest) across the three dimensions:

+Recency: How recently a customer made a purchase

+Frequency: How often they purchase

+Monetary: How much they spend

+Based on these scores, customers are categorized into actionable segments.

 2. Calculated and visualized Customer Lifetime Value (CLTV) and compared it with predicted CLTV to assess customer value and retention effectiveness.

 3. Analyzed customer behavior patterns to inform personalized marketing and communication strategies.

+Segment	     | Description

+Champions                   – recent, frequent, and high spenders.

+Loyal Customers            	-Consistent buyers with high engagement.

+High-Spending New Customers	- Recently acquired and already spending well.

+Potential Loyalists         -		Early signs of becoming loyal; nurture them.

+New Customers	              - 	Recently acquired, yet to build frequency.

+Promising	                  -	Recent purchasers with potential for upsell.

+Need Attention	             - may need re-engagement.

+About to Sleep	             - Previously active, now losing interest.

+At Risk	                    -	High-value customers slipping away; urgent action needed.

+Cannot Lose Them	           -	Previously top-tier; win-back is crucial.

+Hibernating Customers	      - Low recent engagement and value.

+Lost Customers	             - Fully inactive with low lifetime value.

+Other                       -	Does not match above criteria	Requires further review or segmentation refinement.

 **RFM Segmentation:**
         "We have a large segment of 'Loyal Customers,' which are our most valuable customers.
 We should focus on retaining them."